This post may contain affiliate links, please read my full disclosure policy for more details.

 R31: INV DEC, SC in next 13 ST {14}

-R32: SC in each ST around and FO leaving a long piece of yarn for sewing {14}
+R32: SC in each ST around and FO leaving a long tail for sewing {14}

 Hook size: 3mm = C/2